 He felt Fetrina nod against his face, and then they shuffled about, awkwardly crawling over each other, with many half-suppressed grunts and inhalations and much rustling of cloth, until finally they were in their new positions, with Kiluron leading and Fetrina following.
 At least this way, Kiluron would not have to worry about accidentally stabbing her with his awkwardly carried sword.
 If whatever ahead was hostile, he did not relish his chances of actually being able to apply his sword effectively.

 In the time it took them to switch positions, the tickling of the senses Kiluron had felt had resolved itself into noises echoing up along the tunnel’s length, scraping noises and heavy breathing that ominously filled their ears after the passage’s near total silence.
-Kiluron began to crawl forward, and winced when his sword banged loudly against the stone, pausing to life it up and try to find some better way of carrying it.
+Kiluron began to crawl forward, and winced when his sword banged loudly against the stone, pausing to lift it up and try to find some better way of carrying it.
 Ahead of them, the noises had stopped at the ringing of Kiluron’s sword, as if listening.
 The visions in Kiluron’s head provided all kinds of horrors that might be waiting for them, but he swallowed.
 Going back wasn’t a good option, either.
 Better to press forward.

 “It’s heard us, now,” he warned Fetrina, not bothering to be quiet anymore.
 “I’m going to charge ahead as fast as I can, maybe catch it off guard or something.
 Maybe you’ll be able to sneak past.”

 It was not a very good plan, with low odds of either of them surviving their encounter with whatever subterranean beast lay ahead.
-Somehow, perhaps from some rustling of cloth, Kiluron heard Fetrina hesitated in the darkness, then she leaned in and kissed him.
+Somehow, perhaps from some rustling of cloth, Kiluron heard Fetrina hesitate in the darkness, then she leaned in and kissed him.
 He wasn’t sure where she had been trying to kiss him, but it ended up being the bottom of his earlobe; he froze, flushing deeply, glad that the darkness hid his embarrassment.
-Fetrina had yanked back immediately, and seemed to by torn between giggling and crying.
+Fetrina had yanked back immediately, and seemed to be torn between giggling and crying.
 “Don’t die,” she whispered.

 “Do my best,” Kiluron answered, and set off as fast as he could down the passage, no longer concerned about his sword banging against the stone.
 Perhaps if he made enough noise, the creature ahead of him would be frightened and leave.

 “Kiluron?” a familiar voice asked from behind the wall of fire.
-“I say, is that you, my lord?”
+“I say, is that you, my Lord?”

 Slowly, Kiluron turned his face back towards the conjured flame, squinting through his warding fingers.
 “Doil?” he asked, his voice unsteady and wary.
 “What foul trick is this?”
 But the burning was diminishing, or rather, his eyes were adjusting, and as he continued to squint and peer with great trepidation towards the dragon ahead of him, the raging torrent of fire diminished to a simple, makeshift torch, and a shadowy form beyond it.